Riddhi-patil1/weather-analysis/README.md

 ## ▶️ How to Run the Project

 1. Place `weather_data.csv` and `anala.ipynb` in the same folder
-2. Open `analysis.ipynb` using Jupyter Notebook or VS Code
+2. Open `anala.ipynb` using Jupyter Notebook or VS Code
 3. Run the notebook cells sequentially

 ---